 Grad Fair is held each spring semester to help students take care of all of their graduation needs at one time.
-This includes purchasing their cap and gown, checking the spelling of their name for their diploma and commencement program, RSVP for the Honor Graduate Recognition Ceremony, RSVP for the Commencement ceremony, and purchase a wide variety of commencement merchandise.
+This includes purchasing their cap and gown, checking the spelling of their name for their diploma and commencement program, RSVP for the Honor Graduate Recognition ceremony, RSVP for the Commencement ceremony, and purchase a wide variety of commencement merchandise.

-Honor Graduate Recognition Ceremony
+Valedictorian Recognition Ceremony At the end of each spring semester, Campus Life &

-At the end of each spring semester, Campus Life & Student Engagement organizes a ceremony to honor the achievement of students for maintaining a grade point average of 3.5 or greater while attending College of the Canyons.
+Student Engagement organizes a ceremony to honor the achievement of students for maintaining a grade point average of 4.0 in degree applicable units.
 Each honoree is presented with a gold braid honor cord to be worn at the Commencement ceremony.